wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/create-a-dataset-with-open-images.rst

 Creating a Dataset with Open Images
 ===================================

-For the detection of more generic objects, Axon's creator can be used to make a dataset from Google's Open Images dataset.
+For the detection of more generic objects, Axon's creator can be used to make a dataset from `Google's Open Images dataset <https://storage.googleapis.com/openimages/web/index.html>`__ .

 Creating a Dataset
 ------------------